EDUCBA Logo

 Things to Remember

-• ABS function in excel normally returns the absolute values.
+• The ABS function in Excel normally returns the absolute values.
 Which converts negative numbers to positive numbers

 • While using the ABS function, we can see that positive numbers are unaffected.

-• While using the ABS function, make sure that all arguments are numeric values.
+• While using the ABS function, ensure all arguments are numeric values.

 Recommended Articles